ansible-collections/ibm_zos_core/docs/source/modules/zos_mount.rst

   When the file system is unmounted, the tags are lost.

-  If *tag_untagged=NOTEXT* none of the untagged files in the file system are automatically converted during file reading and writing.
+  If *tag_untagged=notext* none of the untagged files in the file system are automatically converted during file reading and writing.

-  If *tag_untagged=TEXT* each untagged file is implicitly marked as containing pure text data that can be converted.
+  If *tag_untagged=text* each untagged file is implicitly marked as containing pure text data that can be converted.

   If this flag is used, use of tag_ccsid is encouraged.

   | **required**: False
   | **type**: str
-  | **choices**: TEXT, NOTEXT
+  | **choices**: text, notext

 tag_ccsid